drk1wi/Modlishka/README.md

 ------
 _"A picture is worth a thousand words":_

- Modlishka in action against an example 2FA (SMS) enabled authentication scheme:
+ Modlishka in action against an example standard 2FA (SMS) enabled authentication scheme:

 [![Watch the video](https://i.vimeocdn.com/video/749353683.jpg)](https://vimeo.com/308709275)

 [https://vimeo.com/308709275](https://vimeo.com/308709275)

-Note: google.com was chosen here just as a POC.
+Note: google.com was chosen here just as a proof of concept.

 Installation